What’s Your Email Brand?

 Starting today, really work on saying what you want to say as clearly as you can, using the fewest number of words.
 This exercise will improve all of your written and verbal communications.

-6. Proof it- Don’t allow your self to get sloppy.
+6. Proof It- Don’t allow yourself to get sloppy.
 Proof every email you send.
 Under no circumstances do I send any email without proofing it at least once.
 If it is an important email, I will read it two to three times to make sure I am proud of it.

 If you will be intentional about the way you present yourself through email as described in this lesson, your efforts will make you stand out from the crowd.